rimesc/elasticsearch-query-viewer/README.md

 # Elasticsearch Query Viewer

-A simple web application that accepts an Elasticsearch query as JSON and displays it as a simplified structural tree that attempts to capture the key features labels them with friendly descriptions.
+A simple web application that accepts an Elasticsearch query as JSON and displays it as a simplified structural tree that attempts to capture the key features and labels them with friendly descriptions.

 Only certain common types of query are currently supported.